viraj-nikam/canvas/.github/CONTRIBUTING.md

 ## Development Setup

-You can open a fully setup dev environment using Gitpod.
+You can open a completely prebuilt, ready-to-code development environment using Gitpod.

 [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/#https://github.com/cnvs/canvas/tree/develop)

-Alternatively, see instructions below to manually setting up a dev environment.
+Alternatively, see instructions below to manually setting up an environment on your own machine.

 ### Git